adriancm93/website/content/home/experience.md

   description = """
   Achievements:

-  * Built data pipelines to automate processing and analysis utilizing multiple data science and analytical tools such as Dataiku, Alteryx, and Tableau Desktop
+  * Built data pipelines to automate processing and analysis utilizing various tools, which lead to time savings of 5 hours per month for the analyst leading our forecasting efforts
-  * Implemented and managed a Tableau Server to be utilized by multiple teams within a Finance division to share data and dashboards
+  * Implemented, managed, and coordinated a Tableau Server with 28 members to be utilized by multiple teams within a Finance division
 """

 [[experience]]